dlstreamer/pipeline-zoo/docs/examples.md

 The corresponding standalone Pipeline Runner command is stored in the measurements folder.

-For DL Streamer this is a shell script with a `gst-launch` string:
+For Intel® Deep Learning Streamer (Intel® DL Streamer) Pipeline Framework this is a shell script with a `gst-launch` string:

 ```./od-h264-ssd-mobilenet-v1-coco/measurements/throughput/dlstreamer/run-0000/iteration-0000/process-0000-stream-0000/throughput.gst-launch.sh```